DEENUU1/meta-spy/README.md

 - Save scraped data for a specified Facebook user to PDF file for documentation and anylysis.
 - Running scrapers in parallel to speed up the data collection process
 - Save all scraped data to JSON files and database
-- Scrape image urls from Instagram profile and save data to JSON file
+- Scrape image urls and download them from Instagram profile and save data to JSON file
+- Scrape Instagram profile stats (number of posts, number of followers, number of following)

 ### Built With